Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 The Sea Cargo Charter

-Signatories to the Sea Cargo Charter recognize that the Charter is intended to evolve over time and agree to contribute to a review process when they, as Signatories, decide to undertake it.
+Signatories to the Sea Cargo Charter recognise that the Charter is intended to evolve over time and agree to contribute to a review process when they, as signatories, decide to undertake it.
 This process will ensure that the Sea Cargo Charter is practical and effective, is linked to and supports the goals set by the IMO, and that further adverse impacts are identified for inclusion.
+The most recent updates are the following:

-- Signatories recognize that more urgent action is needed to keep global temperature rise below 1.5°C from pre-industrialized levels and shipping has a crucial role to play.
-Therefore, they support the intention to strengthen the Sea Cargo Charter’s ambition level toward a 1.5°C climate alignment, in line with the latest science and expectations of society.
+Signatories also recognise that more urgent action is needed to keep global temperature rise below 1.5°C from pre-industrialised levels and that shipping has a crucial role to play.
+While the latest revision to align with the revised IMO GHG Strategy from 2023 brings the Sea Cargo Charter’s ambition closer, is not yet aligned to a 1.5°C future as set by the Intergovernmental Panel on Climate Change (IPCC).

 Becoming a Signatory